 Columbia was #1 because by the definition it produced the world’s happiest living at the lowest rate of ecological impact.
 But should that really be our primary focus going forward?

 The HPI is instead a twisted measure of acceptable poverty.

 Huh?
 What does that even mean?
 Well, it means that the HPI is a ranking of poor countries, but adjusted so that abjectly poor countries (the most unhappy people) are sent to the bottom.
 Of course, this isn’t the intent, but in my opinion, it’s the outcome.

-That’s because ecological footprint is largely a function of poverty.
+That’s because the ecological footprint is largely a function of poverty.
 Of course, if you’re poor, you don’t have much money to spend on anything that creates an ecological impact, including basic necessities.
-As soon as your country can afford to support civilization, it is penalised because supporting civilization means impacting the planet.
+As soon as your country can afford to support civilization, it is penalized because supporting civilization means impacting the planet.

 We’d like to think the HPI’s ecological footprint measure is all about environmental policy, but good policy is negligible compared to the effect of poverty.
 This doesn’t only suggest that wealthy countries can’t win, but it suggests that poor countries will lose their high ranking if they become too prosperous.

 Just take a look at the list of highest ranking countries in terms of ecological footprint: Congo, DR Congo, Bangladesh, Angola, India… do you see a theme here?

 Developed Countries Have No Hope